 The March 5th fair is open to students from Indonesia, Malaysia, Singapore, South Korea, Thailand and Vietnam.

 Register today – its free!

-Student loans are available for international students studying at approved schools in the United States.
+Student loans are available for international students studying at approved schools in the United States and Canada.
 There are multiple loan programs available – today we will highlight the main two.
 International students are not eligible for US federal loans, for which you need to be a US citizen or permanent resident.
 However, the following two private loan programs are an excellent resource for non-US citizens: